Want to get involved and looking to give back? Look no further!

 Good Stuff Thrift Store

 Located in Doylestown, Good Stuff Thrift Store sells gently used items to help support nonprofit organizations benefiting children, one of which is Hunting Park Christian Academy, whose mission is to provide a quality, affordable, Christian education to young people living in a diverse community.
 DPC currently provides scholarships to 4 students to attend Hunting Park, and partners with the school in many other ways.

 You can help Hunting Park and the other great organizations that Good Stuff Thrift Store supports by donating clothing and accessories, household goods, toys, furniture, and many other items found in your house, or by stopping by to shop!
 The store is located at 3633 North Easton Road in Doylestown.

 More information can be found on their Facebook page.

-Habitat’s ReStore is located in Chalfont and sells new and gently-used home improvement goods, furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
+Habitat’s ReStore is located in Warminster and sells new and gently-used home improvement goods, furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
 The proceeds are used by local Habitat for Humanity affiliates to help build and renovate more homes and communities.
 If you’d like to volunteer at the Habitat ReStore, tasks include unloading deliveries, cleaning and testing donations, stocking merchandise and assisting customers.